- 1 The World’s Playground (1870-1970)

 According to various news reports at the time, Trump raised $675 million to pay for the purchase and complete construction through the sale of high-interest junk bonds.

-Trump finished construction, and his third Atlantic City casino, Trump Taj Mahal, opened in 1990 to much fanfare.
+Trump finished construction after more delays and budget increases.
+His third Atlantic City casino, Trump Taj Mahal, opened in 1990 to much fanfare.
 Michael Jackson showed up for the opening and the casino reportedly brought in a whopping $2 million in revenue on opening day.
-It was billed the eighth wonder of the world and claimed the title of the largest casino on the globe, but the hype wouldn’t last.
+It was billed the eighth wonder of the world and claimed the title of the largest casino on the globe, but sadly the hype wouldn’t last.

 Within 15 months, the Trump Taj Mahal was deeply in debt, construction contractors were claiming they were still owed millions and the property filed for Chapter 11 bankruptcy.
 In the aftermath, Trump was forced to sell a number of personal assets and lost half of his interest in the property to bond owners.
 But this was just the beginning of his Atlantic City downfall.

 A year later, Trump Plaza and Trump Castle both filed for Chapter 11 as well.
-In 1995, Trump’s three casinos were consolidated into a publicly traded company called Trump Hotels & Casino Resorts.
+In 1995, the three casinos were consolidated into a publicly traded company called Trump Hotels & Casino Resorts.

-In the meantime, Trump did manage to get his hands on a fourth Atlantic City casino property.
+In the meantime, Trump had managed to get his hands on a fourth Atlantic City casino property.
 The Playboy Hotel and Casino opened in 1981 before changing its name to Atlantis Hotel and Casino three years later.
 By 1985, the casino filed for bankruptcy and four years later, Trump bought it for $63 million, renaming it the Trump Regency.

 Mortgage holder Chemical Bank took ownership in 1992, but Trump bought it back for $60 million in 1995.
 In 1996, Trump reopened the property as Trump World’s Fair at Trump Plaza Hotel and Casino.
 Three years later, it was closed for good.